3 pictures of experiments with tagline in front.

 Resources

-Wright Lab, the Yale Department of Physics, and Yale University offer a number of resources on topics of climate, diversity, equity, and inclusion.
+Wright Lab, the Yale Department of Physics, and Yale University offer a number of resources on topics of belonging, climate, diversity, equity, and inclusion.
 In addition, the Committee on Climate and Diversity in the Physics Department is a point of contact for all questions and concerns.
 Please visit the following links for more information and a list of resources.

 Collaboration